georgwittberger/vue-typescript-webpack-example/README.md

 See the `karma.conf.js` configuration where `karma-typescript` is used as a framework, preprocessor and reporter.
 This is because it has to kick in at several hooks during test execution (e.g. to transpile TypeScript source code automatically and to generate the Istanbul coverage report).

 With that configuration we can simply put the test spec files right next to the source files to be tested.
 I highly recommend to prefer this organization over a separate `tests` directory.
 This keeps the real source code and its corresponding test in one place making it easy to understand and maintain.

+### End-to-end testing

+There is an end-to-end test setup using TestCafé which relies on the distribution to be present in the `dist` directory.

+See the `test:e2e` script in the `package.json` file.
+The command will automatically start serving the distribution and then run all test files placed in the `e2e` directory with the naming pattern `*.test.js`.

 ## License